ahderman/limette-challenge/README.md

 Note: To make the Cypress tests work, I followed (roughly) the steps indicated in the following article: https://blog.meteor.com/testing-a-meteor-app-with-cypress-bfb3d3c6ed6f#744c

+## Decisions made while developing the application

+- Focus on testing
+- Filter implemented with a regexp.
+Not a good choice.

 ## Problems/surprises encountered while developing this app

 On page [1: Creating the app](https://react-tutorial.meteor.com/simple-todos/01-creating-app):